apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.0, when casting string value to date, timestamp and interval values, the leading and trailing white spaces(<= ACSII 32) will be trimmed before casing, e.g. `cast('2019-10-10\t as date)` results the date value `2019-10-10`.
 In Spark version 2.4 and earlier, only the trailing space will be removed, thus, the result is `null`.

-  - Since Spark 3.0, numbers written in scientific notation(e.g. `1E2`) would be parsed as Double.
+  - Since Spark 3.0, numeric literals written in scientific notation(e.g. `1E2`) would be parsed as Double.
 In Spark version 2.4 and earlier, they're parsed as Decimal.
 To restore the behavior before Spark 3.0, you can set `spark.sql.legacy.exponentLiteralAsDecimal.enabled` to `true`.

 ## Upgrading from Spark SQL 2.4 to 2.4.1